KarBayan/AI-chess-test/README.md

 # AI chess test, May 2025
 ## Motivation

 I tried to play chess with ChatGPT in its UI, but it turned out to be problematic.
-ChatGPT does not carry the board's state; instead, it makes "story-based" deductions from the conversation history.
+ChatGPT does not carry the board's state;[^1] instead, it makes "story-based" deductions from the conversation history.
 It starts to alter position between moves and makes illegal moves around the 10th turn.

 ## Solution